Replica Storage

 Every change to the task database is captured as an operation.
 In other words, operations act as deltas between database states.
 Operations are crucial to synchronization of replicas, described in Synchronization Model.

 Operations are entirely managed by the replica, and some combinations of operations are described as "invalid" here.
-A replica must not create invalid operations, but should be resilient to receiving invalid operations during a synchronization operation.
+A replica must not create invalid operations, but should be resilient to receiving invalid operations during the synchronization process.

 Each operation has one of the forms